a biennial conference exploring substantive legal technology since 1990

 SubTech 2016 (Richmond, VA) (University of Richmond School of Law)

-The actual agenda for our time together will be shaped by SubTech participants in true unconference fashion.
+The actual agenda for our time together will be shaped by SubTech participants.